denisushakov/lfu-cache/frontend/README.md

 # <center>LFU-Cache Visualizer</center>

 This is my attempt to create a visualizer of LFU (Least Recently Used) Cache.
-I gained knowledge about LFU Cache from a comprehensive video tutorial by [Raj Vikramaditya](https://www.youtube.com/@takeUforward), which can be found [here](https://youtu.be/xDEuM5qa0zg).

 You can watch it in action [here](https://lfucache.netlify.app)
 <br />